KDE/documentation-develop-kde-org/content/hig/components/editing/slider.md

     checkmarks.
 Checkmark have a height of 4 px or 8 if you want to emphasize them.
 -   Min/max labels are optional.
-Label min/max with real values, eg
-    \'640x480\' and \'5120×2880\' in case of screen resolution.
+Label min/max with real values, eg '640x480' and '5120×2880' in case of screen resolution.
--   Label the range of values; use checkmark and value label; don\'t label every checkmark.
+-   Label the range of values; use checkmark and value label; don't label every checkmark.

 #### Slider with many steps